MexrlDev/FlappyC0re/README.md

     Copyright (c) 2019 Samuel Custodio

-Architectural inspiration was drawn from DooMC0re (GPL-2.0), but no DooMC0re source code is present in this tree.
+Architectural inspiration was drawn from DooMC0re (GPL-2.0), ToolB0x (MIT), and Doom-PS (MIT), but no source code from DooMC0re is present in this tree.
 See `NOTICE`.